finos-labs/cafex/libs/cafex_db/README.md

 # CAFE-DB

 CAFE-DB is a Python package that provides tools and utilities for database testing.
-It is part of the CAFE (Core Automation Framework Enhancements) monorepo.
+It is part of the CAFEX (Centralized Automation Framework Enabler) monorepo.

 ### Features